uber-archive/vis-academy/src/docs/installing-a-coding-environment/2-install-tools-mac.md

 The following instructions are written for a completely new machine, assuming that nothing you'll need is installed yet.

+The purpose of this section is not to get you the fanciest code environment with all bells and whistles - which has a lot to do with personal preferences, anyway - but to make sure you have enough to get going.
+For everything we're going to install I've added simple commands to check that this step is cleared; if you're having a problem on a specific step you can find answers online.

 ## Get a text editor

 First things first is to make sure you have a robust text editor.
 I am partial to [Sublime Text](https://www.sublimetext.com/3) but there are lots of other good options like [Visual Studio](https://code.visualstudio.com/), [Atom](https://atom.io) and many others.